 Okemo Mountain Resort, Vermont

-Okemo Mountain Resort may not be the largest resort on this list, but it’s certainly one of the most well-rounded.
+Okemo Mountain Resort may not be the largest on this east coast ski resorts list, but it’s certainly one of the most well-rounded.
 Receiving a respectable 17 feet of snow every season and boasting an insane 98% snow machine coverage, Okemo offers guaranteed riding from November to April.
 However, the continued investment in infrastructure puts Okemo at the top of our list.

 Okemo has a huge 2,200-foot vertical to play with, and they’ve certainly made the most of it.
 There are runs to suit all ability levels, and the quality of grooming here means that cruisey laps are about as good as anywhere on Earth.
 There’s plenty to do if you’re just finding your snow legs or hitting one of Okemo’s six snow parks.
 Okemo’s focus on freestyle is such that they have a dedicated park for children and first-timers right through to pros.
 And they also have a 520-foot superpipe for those with a nose for transition.